Maid in Manhattan

-Maid in Manhattan is a 2002 American romantic comedy-drama film directed by Wayne Wang and based on a story by John Hughes, who is credited using a pseudonym.
+Maid in Manhattan is a 2002 American romantic comedy drama film directed by Wayne Wang and based on a story by John Hughes, who is credited using a pseudonym.
 It stars Jennifer Lopez, Ralph Fiennes, and Natasha Richardson.
 In the film, a hotel maid and a high-profile politician fall in love.
 The film was released on December 13, 2002, by Columbia Pictures and was a box office success, grossing $154 million against its $55 million budget, while receiving mixed reviews.

 Plot

-Marisa Ventura, a single mother raising her 10-year-old son Ty, works as a maid at the Beresford Hotel in the heart of Manhattan.
+Marisa Ventura, a single mother raising her son Ty, works as a maid at the Beresford Hotel in Manhattan.
 When not in school, Ty spends time with Marisa's fellow hotel workers, who think she can be promoted to management.

-While Marisa and her co-worker Stephanie are cleaning the room of socialite Caroline Lane, Stephanie convinces Marisa to try on a Dolce & Gabbana coat.
-Lane had previously asked for it to be returned to the store, and Stephanie argues that it "technically" does not belong to anyone at the moment.
-Elsewhere in the hotel, Ty befriends hotel guest and senatorial candidate Christopher "Chris" Marshall, whom Ty learns has an interest in Richard Nixon, the subject of his school presentation.
-Ty wants to go with Chris to walk his dog and the pair go to Caroline's room to ask Marisa for permission.
-Chris meets Marisa, who is wearing the designer coat, and is instantly smitten with her.
-He assumes that she is Caroline.
+While Marisa and her co-worker Stephanie are cleaning the room of socialite Caroline Lane, Stephanie convinces Marisa to try on an expensive Dolce & Gabbana coat.
+Lane had previously asked for it to be returned to the store, and Stephanie argues that it "technically" does not belong to anyone.
+Elsewhere in the hotel, Ty befriends senatorial candidate Christopher "Chris" Marshall, who he learns has an interest in Richard Nixon, the subject of his school project.

+Ty wants to go with Chris to walk his dog, and the pair go to Caroline's room to ask Marisa for permission.
+Chris meets Marisa, who is still wearing that designer coat and is instantly smitten with her.
+While not knowing how she is a maid, he assumes she is Caroline.
 The trio spend some time together at the park.
-Though Marisa and Chris are attracted to each other, Marisa is terrified that management will find out about the ruse and makes it a point to avoid Chris afterwards.
+Though Marisa and Chris are attracted to each other, she is terrified that management will find out about the ruse and makes it a point to avoid him afterward.